Light974-M/UnityPersonalDataBank/Data/SplineTool/README.md

 ## How it work :

-use target spline pos slider to move target between beginning(0) and end(1), you have real time informations on target position just above
+use TargetSplinePos slider to move target between beginning(0) and end(1), you have real time informations on target position just above

 ![6 move target](https://github.com/Light974-M/UnityPersonalDataBank/assets/72139424/eb6c3220-2475-4048-a7b7-14407d05195b)